shauray8/turing/Aten/readme.md

 ## geting a benchmark on matrix multiplication

-- Use divide and conquer
+- Use divide and conquer --> its just strassen and it SUCKS!!
 - Coppersmith-Winogard
 - Blas method